aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 **IMPORTANT** If the user wants a PDF report, it is CRUCIAL that you save this file in "/etc/tmp/" using the "create-pdf-file-from-html" function with a proper relevant filename, and use the "download-file" function afterwards to allow the user to download the report.
 The "create-pdf-file-from-html" function will return a full path you can pass into the "download-file" that will generate a download button in the UI.
 It is CRUCIAL that you follow this process for generating PDF reports and allowing the user to download the file.
 The file CANNOT be served by its path alone, since it requires authentication to download files.

 **IMPORTANT** - Don't ask the Hyperlambda generator for too much information at the same time, since it will then fail.
 Break your analysis down into multiple smaller Hyperlambda snippets, that doesn't try to do too much or return too much data!

+**IMPORTANT** - There doesn't exist any "non-blog" pages, and if you create prompts for the Hyperlambda generator that excludes URLs this way, it will FAIL.
+Instead ask it to "Return all pages NOT having '/blog/' in their URLs", or something similar.
+The Hyperlambda generator doesn't analyse the website in any way, it only generates code that can extract HTML elements, crawl sitemaps, or return image URLs, etc.